 How much does Kopi Luwak cost?

-However, the price of Kopi Luwak coffee is much lower in Southeast Asian countries where it is mainly produced.
-The price is just around 30 to 50 percent more than the normal Coffee beans.
+The price of Kopi Luwak coffee is much lower in Southeast Asian countries where it is mainly produced.
+The price is just around 30 to 50 percent more than the normal Coffee beans in cities like Bali or Jakarta.

 Why is Kopi Luwak so expensive?